mcandre/tigris/README.md

 * Queue `tigris` command in console emulator, then adjust the cursor to minimize Kindle HUD artifacts before submitting the command with the Return (Enter) key.
 * Temporarily silence browser and other application notifications during scans.
 * To end the script early, foreground the console emulator and press `Control + C`.

+# CONTRIBUTING

+For more information on developing tigris itself, see [DEVELOPMENT.md](DEVELOPMENT.md).